My brother is a lot of things.

 He was brave, I knew when I was 4 years old when he jumped on top of his friend’s moving car to “surf” while it slowly drove up the hill — while I screamed because I was sure he was going to die.
 My brother was kind because, as soon as he heard me screaming, he jumped off the car and ran down the hill to grab me and tell me how it was all ok and how funny that was and that Biggie was just playing.

 My brother was funny, I knew this when I was 5 years old and I realized he was changing half of the words to the stories he’d read to me to make them more interesting.
 Or completely absurd.

 My brother was fun.
 I knew this when I was 6 years old and he took me to see this new movie called Star Wars.
-He could make the Chewbacca noise frighteningly well.
+He could make the Chewbacca sound frighteningly well.

 My brother was talented.
 He painted and wrote poetry.
 He could also play pool better than most people and taught me to play left handed when I was 8 after I broke my right arm falling from the monkey bars.
 I was never very good…I’m still not.

 My brother was patient, I knew this when I was 9 and he’d sometimes reluctantly take me with him to visit his friends who I thought were so fun and most of them tolerated me almost as well as he did.
 Most of the time.
 I played with their dogs and cats while they smoked something that smelled terrible out on the back porch.